Customs implications of trade with Northern Ireland

 Implementation of the revised Protocol on Ireland and Northern Ireland

-Under the Revised Protocol on Ireland and Northern Ireland, Northern Ireland will:
+Under the Revised Protocol on Ireland and Northern Ireland, Northern Ireland:

-- legally remain part of the customs territory of the UK
+- legally remains part of the customs territory of the UK

-- effectively remain within the EU Single Market for the movement of goods.
+- effectively remains within the EU Single Market for the movement of goods only.

-This has practical implications for rules for trade in goods between Ireland, Northern Ireland and the EU and will result in:
+This has the following practical implications for rules for trade in goods between Ireland, Northern Ireland and the EU: